Saik0s/tca_tuist_boilerplate/README.md

 ## Tools & Versions

-- Tuist: 4.33.0
-- SwiftLint: 0.54.0
-- SwiftFormat: 0.53.3

-All tool versions are managed by mise and defined in `.mise.toml`.
+Tool versions are managed by mise and defined in `.mise.toml`.